Information for our returning students

 Any students normally in receipt of free meals via the bursary will instead continue to receive payment equivalent to the value of their free meals award via a BACs transfer to their bank account alongside their bursary payment .
 Any questions please email firstname.lastname@example.org

-Will counselling and support for mental health still continue while the college sites are closed?
+Will counselling and support for mental health still be available?

-Now that staff at college working remotely our Counselling and Student Wellbeing Co-ordinator services are unable to offer face-to-face appointments.
+Our Counselling and Student Wellbeing Co-ordinator services are still available via face-to-face appointments.

 For any students who need emergency support we would advise contacting their GP or to access A&E, but please be aware that these services may also be affected due to the outbreak.

 Staying Safe Online - Gov.uk - https://www.gov.uk/guidance/covid-19-staying-safe-online

 Keep Your Child Safe - Unicef - https://www.unicef.org/coronavirus/keep-your-child-safe-online-at-home-covid-19